kyma-project/kyma/components/event-sources/adapter/http/README.md

 export EVENT_SOURCE="varkes"
 ```

-Run it:
+2. Run the adapter:
 ```bash
 go run cmd/http-adapter/main.go
 ```

-The adapter will send events to the `SINK_URI`.
-When running the adapter locally, you can simple use `netcat` as a sink:
+As a result, the adapter will send events to the `SINK_URI`.
+When running the adapter locally, you can simply use `netcat` as a sink:
 ```bash
 printf "HTTP/1.1 200 OK\r\n\r\n" | nc -vl 55555
 ```

-Send an event to the adapter:
+### Send events to the adapter

-### Structured Content Mode
+You can send events using the structured or binary content mode.

+To use the structured content mode, run:

 ```bash
 curl -v -d '{